 In the middle of the 1983 season, Lancia decided to get rid of the Pirelli tires.
-Instead, the LC2 was shod with Dunlops which immediately allowed the manufacturer to recover.
-The Lancia LC2 managed to finish at the 1000 km of Spa, and then later at Brands Hatch and Imola as well.
-In the latter, Teo Fabi and Hans Heyer earned the LC2 its first victory.
+Instead, the LC2 was shod with Dunlops, immediately allowing the manufacturer to recover.
+The Lancia LC2 finished at 1000 km of Spa and then later at Brands Hatch and Imola.
+Teo Fabi and Hans Heyer earned the LC2 its first victory in the latter.

-In 1984, Lancia had everything it needed to triumph in the legendary races.
-They participated in the first race of the season with a revised Lancia LC2.
-Their engineers had not only increased engine efficiency but they had also adjusted the suspension to take the perfect advantage of the Dunlop tires.
+In 1984, Lancia had everything needed to triumph in the legendary races.
+They participated in the season's first race with a revised Lancia LC2.
+Their engineers had increased engine efficiency and adjusted the suspension to take the perfect advantage of the Dunlop tires.

 Their hard work paid off over and above – the Lancia triumphed in the first race of the 1984 season and left its competitors in the dust.
 As the season progressed, Lancia was firmly in contention with Porsche, its most serious rival, and did not let the competitors to get away.

 The Lancia cars fared pretty well at first.
 The Italians managed to score pole position and establish the record of the fastest lap.
 But halfway through the race, the reliability of the technical components let them down once again.
-Bob Wollek managed to set a new lap record, but gearbox problems hampered the team all through the race.
-The factory team only managed to finish in eighth place, conceding to private teams that were using Porsche 956s.
+Bob Wollek set a new lap record, but gearbox problems hampered the team throughout the race.
+The factory team only managed to finish in eighth place, conceding to private teams using Porsche 956s.

 The third time – the third attempt, which theoretically should have finally brought the constructor’s trophy into Lancia’s yard.
 Plus, the season was successful and chock-full of victories, which had to convince the Fiat Group executives to continue financing the circuit racing programme.